 Candidates must pass the Sonography Principles & Instrumentation (SPI) examination and the corresponding specialty examination within five years, regardless of sequence.
 Candidates who do not complete both examinations within five years must retake the examination previously passed.

-Note: The five-year rule does not apply to Registrants seeking additional specialties under a certification already earned.
-For example, if you have the RDMS certfication with AB, the five-year rule is not applicable if you want to add another RDMS specialty (OB/GYN, BR, FE, PS).
-There is no time limit to add additional specialties to a certification already earned, provided you maintain Active status.
+Note: The five-year rule does not apply to Registrants seeking additional specialties under a credential already earned.
+For example, if you have the RDMS credential with AB, the five-year rule is not applicable if you want to add another RDMS specialty (OB/GYN, BR, FE, PS).
+There is no time limit to add additional specialties to a credential already earned, provided you maintain Active status.

 The five-year rule is based on the calendar year (January 1 through December 31).
 The five-year period begins the day the first examination is passed, and it includes any time that remains in that year plus the next five years.
 For example, a candidate who passed the first ARDMS examination on June 6, 2011, is required to pass the second examination by December 31, 2016.